nickuhlig/nickuhlig.github.io/projects/madeincanada/index.md

 ## Made in Canada — a guide.

 **Note: this project has not been updated sionce 2019 and should be considered deprecated.
-I plan to add a large number of updates in 2022, and I apologize to anyone who has contacted me at the below e-mail address and not received a reply.**
+I apologize to anyone who has contacted me at the below e-mail address and not received a reply.**

 I have compiled a list of clothing labels and companies that manufacture their products (at least some of them) in Canada.